flow-project/flow/tutorials/README.md

 > source activate flow
 > python
 > ```
 > (`cd /` is to make sure that `flow` is not in the folder you run `python` from).
 Then, in the Python interface that opens, run `import flow`.
 If you get an `ImportError`, this means you haven't installed Flow in your environment.
-Go back to the [installation instructions](https://flow.readthedocs.io/en/latest/flow_setup.html), especially the part where you do `pip install -e .` after having done `source activate flow`.
+Go back to the [installation instructions](https://flow.readthedocs.io/en/latest/flow_setup.html), especially the part where you do `pip install --use-deprecated=legacy-resolver -e .` after having done `source activate flow`.

 The content of each tutorial is as follows: